PaoloRanzi81/PaoloRanzi81.github.io/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/PaoloRanzi81/PaoloRanzi81.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown

 The present webpage is a link to Paolo Ranzi's Git Hub account (https://github.com/PaoloRanzi81/).
 The creation of the webpage was necessary in order to make Paolo Ranzi's Git Hub repositories being
 indexed by Google.
 Please clik on the link to access Paolo Ranzi's Git Hub account.
 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).